Optimizing quantum violation for multipartite facet Bell inequalities

 with $\alpha_{1,\boldsymbol{\mu}}=(1,-1,1,1,1)$ and $\alpha_{2,\boldsymbol{\mu}}=(1,1,0,0,0)$ and $n\in\{-2N+7,\,-2N+9,\,\ldots,\,2N-9,\,2N-7\}$.
 The maximum ratio is reached by $n=\pm1$.
 Figure~\ref{fig:crosssectionNm2}(a) and (b) show the affine projection and the cross section for this family of tight Bell inequalities for the $(12,2,2)$ scenario, respectively.
 The cyan dots represent the vertices of the local polytope.
 The blue and red dashed lines show the classical bound and the quantum value, respectively.
 This family includes the Bell inequality with coefficients $(2,0,1,1,1)$ which achieves the largest ratio as $N$ increases.

 We now apply our method to the $(N,3,2)$ scenario.
-Introducing an additional measurement enables the construction of Bell inequalities with larger ratios, i.e., $\Delta_{N,3}^{\max} \ge \Delta_{N,2}^{\max}$.
-Thus, these inequalities are more robust and may be easier to certify experimentally.
+Since adding a third measurement setting increases the achievable ratio, $\Delta_{N,3}^{\max}\geq \Delta_{N,2}^{\max}$, the corresponding inequalities are more robust and easier to certify experimentally.
 For $m=3$, all tight Bell inequalities can be enumerated only when $N<5$ \cite{fukuda_cddlib_2003}, and we list these inequalities in \cite{noauthor_supplemental_nodate}.
 For larger $N$, a complete enumeration is infeasible, but our gradient-based method remains applicable for searching facet Bell inequalities.
-For small $N$ we find that $\Delta_{N,3}^{\max}=\Delta_{N,2}^{\max}$, while for $N\geq 4$ the scenario with three measurements indeed leads to a larger ratio $\Delta_{N,3}^{\max}\geq\Delta_{N,2}^{\max}$.
+We find $\Delta_{N,3}^{\max}=\Delta_{N,2}^{\max}$ for small $N$, while for $N\ge 4$ three measurements yield a strictly larger ratio, $\Delta_{N,3}^{\max}>\Delta_{N,2}^{\max}$.